Myndex/apca-introduction/analysis.md

 It elegantly works around the issue by handing control over to the users who have all the facts._

 You are missing the point.
 APCA guidelines also specify that users must have zoom control and to a substantially greater degree than that defined by WCAG 2.
+APCA's zoom guidelines are based on the use need for ultimate font size, not an abstract percentage such as WCAG 2, which further at 200% is inadaquate.
+But also, this is an area of missing technology.
+The user need here is not related to something the author can do, it relates to missing technologies for user customization.

 ### _MISSING THE POINT_
-But again that is not the point.
+But again that is not at all the point.
 The _POINT_ is that **SPATIAL FREQUENCY is the primary driver of CONTRAST**, so a contrast metric like WCAG 2 that ignores spatial frequency and focuses only on a simple pair of colors is functionally ignoring the biggest driver of contrast.